francoislegd/BSCV_ROS/README.md

 (add link to the concerned section).

 #### Phantom-X
 The Phantom-X arm needed two packages in order to be programmed.
-We downloaded the arbotix package (from our robotic arm manufacturer) in order to make verifications to see if the system works properly by testing its articulations, and we needed the turtlebot_arm package as it contains a bringup sub-package that will be essential for the rest of the project.
+We downloaded the arbotix package in order to make verifications to see if the system works properly by testing its articulations.
+We installed the turtlebot_arm package as it contains a bringup sub-package that will be essential for the rest of the project.

 Once downloaded, we wrote the setup instructions in the following order: